 So you can imagine my surprise when a company rolled out a card named after a fruit.

 - Modified Charge Card.
 This product is not a credit card, it is a charge card.
 As such, customers must pay their balance in full to avoid default.
 Because of this, there is no published interest rate.
 Unlike most charge cards, however, this one gives customers two payment options.
-Businesses may receive 1.5% cash back for making payment in full within 10 days of their statement closing – plus, for the first six months an additional 0.5% on purchases up to $250,000 total.
-Alternatively, they may pay their entire balance within two months without incurring interest, so long as they pay at least 10% by the original due date.
+Businesses may receive 1.5% cash back for making payment in full within 10 days of their statement closing.
+Additionally, they may pay their entire balance within 60 days without incurring interest, so long as they pay at least 10% by the original due date.
 Cash back is earned as a statement credit that is applied to the account during the following billing period.

 - Partner Bonus Credit.
 This card offers a $200 statement credit towards business services with select partners such as Monster.com and Yahoo.

 - Purchase Protection.
 Items bought with this card are covered for up to 90 days from purchase against accidental damage or theft for up to $1,000 per occurrence and $50,000 per calendar year.

 - Return Protection.
 If a merchant won’t accept a return, American Express will refund you up to $300 per item for up to $1,000 a year.

 - Open Savings Discounts.
 This card is part of the American Express OPEN Savings program that can earn discounts at member companies including Hertz, Fedex Office, Hyatt, and several of the Marriott brand hotels.
 The typical discount is 5%.

 - Travel Assistance.
 This card comes with a range of benefits for travelers including roadside assistance, baggage insurance, and emergency travel support.